 Grace to you and peace from God our Father and the Lord Jesus Christ.

-There are some good Kindle deals today, including a new biography about the Spurgeons.
+There are a few good Kindle deals including the excellent book Wired for Intimacy.

 (Yesterday on the blog: Saved By the Quivering Of an Eye-Lid)

 I really enjoy Samuel James’s reflections, whether on the past or the contemporary world.
 This new one is about purity culture.

 “What if this momentary affliction that I experience every year is actually- in my weakness- giving God the opportunity to prepare me for something better?
 Maybe the darkness I face, part of the turmoil of this world, is the very thing that pushes me to seek God’s light and strength in ways that I otherwise wouldn’t have bothered.”

 You will appreciate this reflection on the resurrection.
 “Not once in all his writings does he vacillate on the certainty of resurrection – in the experience of our Lord and, therefore, in that of his people.
 The principle is as firmly-tied to the person and work of the Saviour as it is possible to be, but the process, the actualising of resurrection for the believer, remains shrouded in a mystery that Paul is content to live with.”

 Christoper Ash has a quick rundown on what the Bible says about marriage.

 “I had a mentor who once told me, ‘It’s easy to start something in ministry, but it is very difficult to follow it through to the end.’
 This is so very true.”
 Isn’t it, though?